The Review Project

 This review provides a summary of all known empirical research on the impacts of OER adoption (including our own).
 The version below will be periodically updated with new articles as we become aware of them.
 If you know of an empirical research study on the impacts of OER adoption that is not included in this review, please leave a comment below.
-An in-depth article focusing on empirical research relating to perceptions and efficacy at the college level was published by the journal Educational Technology Research and Development in February of 2016.
-Please access the open-access version of this article or a summary video.
-You can also access overview slides that summarize this research.
+An in-depth article focusing on empirical research relating to perceptions and efficacy at the college level was published by the journal Educational Technology Research and Development in August of 2019.
+Please access the open-access version of this article or a summary video based on an earlier version.
+You can also access overview slides that summarize this research, although the overall impact numbers have significantly increased since the slides were created.

 Open Educational Resources are teaching and learning materials that provide users with (1) free and unfettered access and (2) 5R legal permissions to retain, reuse, revise, remix, and redistribute them, that can be used to replace traditional expensive learning resources (such as textbooks).
 A recent nationally representative survey of 2,144 faculty members in the United States found that “most faculty remain unaware of OER” (Babson Survey, 2014 ).

 This same survey found that college professors rate “proven efficacy” and “trusted quality” as the two most important criteria for selecting teaching resources.
 Thus we believe that for OER to gain traction it is important to gather empirical research demonstrating its efficacy and quality.

 To this end, we have gathered articles that focus on the efficacy of OER or teacher/student perceptions of such resources in actual practice.
 We have limited our studies to those in which OER were the primary learning resource(s) and were compared against traditional learning resources; in addition, the study needed to include at least 50 participants.
 We are also gathering smaller studies focused on efficacy or perceptions and posting them on this page.

 Studies that included data on both efficacy and perception